-Generic Name: lithium carbonate
+Generic name: lithium carbonate

-Dosage Form: tablet, extended release
+Dosage form: tablet, film coated, extended release

 Lithium toxicity is closely related to serum lithium levels, and can occur at doses close to therapeutic levels.
 Facilities for prompt and accurate serum lithium determinations should be available before initiating therapy (see DOSAGE AND ADMINISTRATION).

 Lithium ER Description

-This product meets USP Drug Release Test 2.
+Product meets USP Drug Release Test 4.

 Preclinical studies have shown that lithium alters sodium transport in nerve and muscle cells and effects a shift toward intraneuronal metabolism of catecholamines, but the specific biochemical mechanism of lithium action in mania is unknown.